Skip to content

 How many hours a week is too many for a freelancer?

-There is no single universal answer, but consistently working beyond 50 hours a week is widely associated with diminishing returns and elevated burnout risk over time.
+There is no single universal answer.
+WHO and ILO research has linked sustained working weeks above the high-40s and low-50s with measurably higher risk of stroke and heart disease, which is the basis for treating 50+ as a notable threshold rather than an absolute limit.
 The quality of those hours matters too — high-pressure, high-stakes work is more draining than routine tasks at the same hour count.
-This calculator can help illustrate how weekly hours interact with other stress factors in freelance life.
+This calculator can help illustrate how weekly hours interact with other stress factors.

 Does relying on one big client increase burnout risk?

-It can do, yes — and in more than one way.
+Research and self-reports suggest it can, in more than one way.
 The financial anxiety of knowing income depends heavily on a single relationship adds a layer of background stress that many freelancers underestimate.
 There is also the pressure of keeping that client happy above all else, which can lead to overwork and under-boundary-setting.
-This calculator can help illustrate how client concentration contributes to overall burnout risk scores.
+This calculator illustrates how client concentration contributes to overall burnout risk scores.

 How many days off do freelancers actually need each month?